-This year he will tie the record for most ROC appearances currently held by 1984 WRC champion Stig Blomqvist (15) but proved age was no barrier by finishing second (again) in the Race Of Champions to Juan Pablo Montoya.
+In 2017 he tied the record for most ROC appearances held by 1984 WRC champion Stig Blomqvist (15) but proved age was no barrier by finishing second (again) in the Race Of Champions to Juan Pablo Montoya.

 2009 Took victory in the first round of the DTM season, his 4th career win